We accept 15 and 30 hour funded places - more information below

 Snack Fee of £10 per term is also payable for children attending St Joseph's Pre-school, this fee cover the cost of providing healthy snacks and extra resources to support your child/ren's education.
 Snack Fee is paid via Parentpay.

-You may also purchase a school meal for your child, please advise your child's key worker on the day.
+You may also purchase a school meal for your child, please choose from the board outside the classroom or inform the pre-school Supervisor.
 Information on school meals can be found here.

 There will also be additional fees for extra trips/events that your child maybe invited to take part in.